Idiom: Translation

 A word-by-word translation of an opaque idiom will most likely not convey the same meaning in other languages.
-The English idiom kick the bucket has a variety of equivalents in other languages, such as kopnąć w kalendarz ("kick the calendar") in Polish, casser sa pipe ("to break his pipe") in French and tirare le cuoia ("pulling the leathers") in Italian.
+The English idiom kick the bucket has a variety of equivalents in other languages, such as kopnąć w kalendarz ("kick the calendar") in Polish, casser sa pipe ("to break one’s pipe") in French and tirare le cuoia ("pulling the leathers") in Italian.

 Some idioms are transparent.
 Much of their meaning gets through if they are taken (or translated) literally.
 For example, lay one's cards on the table meaning to reveal previously unknown intentions or to reveal a secret.
 Transparency is a matter of degree; spill the beans (to let secret information become known) and leave no stone unturned (to do everything possible in order to achieve or find something) are not entirely literally interpretable but involve only a slight metaphorical broadening.
 Another category of idioms is a word having several meanings, sometimes simultaneously, sometimes discerned from the context of its usage.
 This is seen in the (mostly uninflected) English language in polysemes, the common use of the same word for an activity, for those engaged in it, for the product used, for the place or time of an activity, and sometimes for a verb.

 Idioms tend to confuse those unfamiliar with them; students of a new language must learn its idiomatic expressions as vocabulary.
 Many natural language words have idiomatic origins but are assimilated and so lose their figurative senses.
 For example, in Portuguese, the expression saber de coração 'to know by heart', with the same meaning as in English, was shortened to 'saber de cor', and, later, to the verb decorar, meaning memorize.